kubevirt/user-guide/docs/operations/installation.md

     # wait until all KubeVirt components are up
     $ kubectl -n kubevirt wait kv kubevirt --for condition=Available

-If hardware virtulization is not available, then a [software emulation fallback](https://github.com/kubevirt/kubevirt/blob/master/docs/software-emulation.md) can be enabled using by setting in the KubeVirt CR `spec.configuration.developerConfiguration.useEmulation` to `true` as follows:
+If hardware virtualization is not available, then a [software emulation fallback](https://github.com/kubevirt/kubevirt/blob/master/docs/software-emulation.md) can be enabled using by setting in the KubeVirt CR `spec.configuration.developerConfiguration.useEmulation` to `true` as follows: